katsunari-yamashita/cv/index.md

 Special Research Student, Department of Systems Pharmacology, Graduate School of Medicine

 **The University of Osaka, Japan**
-Ph.D. student (3rd year), Department of Pathology and Pathophysiology, Graduate School of Medicine
+Ph.D. student (3rd year), Department of Pathology, Graduate School of Medicine
 Department of Orthopaedic Surgery, Graduate School of Medicine

 ## Contact & links